Ted Weiss Federal Building: Opening and use

 The New York Times reported in early 1995 that the building was nearly completed, although later sources cited the building's completion date as 1994.
 When the building opened, it was known merely as the Federal Office Building and housed the Environmental Protection Agency (EPA), the Internal Revenue Service (IRS), and the Federal Bureau of Investigation (FBI).
 The Federal Office Building was also intended to provide space for other agencies that could not fit in the Javits Federal Building.
-Meanwhile, the site of the canceled pavilion at Elk and Duane Streets remained vacant for several years because multiple teams of scientists could not agree on what to do with the 419 sets of remains.
+Meanwhile, the site of the canceled pavilion at Elk and Duane streets remained vacant for several years because multiple teams of scientists could not agree on what to do with the 419 sets of remains.
 Instead, the site was covered with a sod lawn, which in turn was surrounded by a chain-link fence.
 A coalition of private organizations had sponsored an architectural design competition for a monument on the site, selecting four finalist designs in 1994, but no action had been taken on the proposal.

-By 1997, the GSA was sponsoring two architectural design competitions for an African Burial Ground memorial at Duane and Elk Streets.
+By 1997, the GSA was sponsoring two architectural design competitions for an African Burial Ground memorial at Duane and Elk streets.
 The memorial was to include a $1.7 million "interpretive center" in the building's lobby, as well as an outdoor monument.
-The GSA was soliciting designs by the next year, and it selected a consortium of Black architects to design the exhibition space in the building's lobby in March 2000.
+The GSA was soliciting designs by the next year, and it selected a consortium of African American architects to design the exhibition space in the building's lobby in March 2000.
 At the time, the exhibition space was planned to be completed by the end of 2001.
 However, the exhibition space was still not open by late 2002.
-In addition, the GSA had planned to re-inter the 419 sets of remains from the site, but that had also been delayed.
+In addition, the GSA had planned to re-inter the 419 sets of remains from the site, but that was also delayed.
 The building was renamed in April 2003 for Ted Weiss (1927–1992), who had been a Democratic member of the United States House of Representatives from New York.
 The renaming was controversial because Weiss had been white.
-Some opponents, including city councilman Charles Barron, advocated for the building to be renamed for a Black person.
+Some opponents, including city councilman Charles Barron, advocated for the building to be renamed for an African American.
 Later the same year, officials re-interred the 419 sets of remains at Elk and Duane Streets.

 The GSA chose the winning design for the African Burial Ground memorial, by Rodney Leon and Nicole Hollant-Denis, in April 2005.
 The next year, the federal government announced plans for a $8 million memorial at the site, including a $5 million visitors' center in the Weiss Building's lobby, as part of the African Burial Ground National Monument.
 The outdoor portion of the memorial next to the building was dedicated in 2007, and the visitor center in the building itself opened in February 2010.
-The EPA, the IRS, and the FBI remained the building's principal tenants by 2014.
+The EPA, the IRS, and the FBI remained the building's principal tenants in the 2010s.